nikfior/silhouette-coefficient/README.md

   If not provided, it will use Euclidean distance.

 The function returns the silhouette score which ranges from -1 to 1, where a higher value indicates better-defined clusters.
+It can also return NaN if the input data points contain non-numeric values as coordinates.